mostly-ai/mostlyai-engine/README.md

 ...all within your own compute environment, all with a few lines of Python code 💥.

+Models only need to be trained once and can then be flexibly reused for various downstream tasks — such as regression, classification, imputation, or sampling — without the need for retraining.

-Two model classes are provided:
+Two model classes are available:

-1. **TabularARGN**: For structured, flat or sequential, tabular data.
+1. `TabularARGN`: For structured, flat or sequential tabular data.
-2. **LanguageModel**: For semi-structured flat textual tabular data.
+2. `LanguageModel`: For semi-structured, flat textual tabular data.

-Note: This library is the underlying model engine of the [Synthetic Data SDK](https://github.com/mostly-ai/mostlyai).
-Please refer to the latter, for an easy-to-use, higher-level software toolkit.
+This library serves as the core model engine for the [Synthetic Data SDK](https://github.com/mostly-ai/mostlyai).
+For an easy-to-use, higher-level toolkit, please refer to the SDK.

 ## Installation